How does ECFS define belonging and inclusion?

 Compelled by a commitment to ethics and progressive pedagogy, Ethical Culture Fieldston School’s founder Felix Adler emphasized moral education, psychological development, and integration of the creative and manual arts with academics.
-The School, coeducational and integrated from the start, continues to serve a diverse population and strives to have that intentional diversity reflected in all programs.
+The School, coeducational and integrated from the start, continues to serve a diverse population and strives to have that intentional inclusion reflected in all programs.

 Adler strongly believed in interrelatedness — the notion that every person impacts the lives of those around them.
-Our ethics and DEI curriculum and program affirm this belief.
+Our ethics and inclusion curriculum and program affirm this belief.
 Students are taught how to recognize systems of privilege and oppression and articulate the actions we can take to create a more fair and just world.
 These are life lessons that we hope will develop critical thinkers and compassionate leaders in the world around them.

 At Fieldston Lower and Ethical Culture, we have a structured program called CARe (Conversations About Race, Ethnicity, Ethics, etc.), which is one of many opportunities that children have to talk about race, ethnicity, and ethics in school.
 Students spend about 45 minutes each month in their CARe groups and then have an opportunity to meet together with their class or grade to share and talk about their experiences afterward.
 We also offer other affinity spaces for students — for example, Students of Color, Jewish students, and students thinking about their gender identity.
 Our goal is to support the healthy identity development of all of our students.